Sankt Pölten: Leisure and sports sites

 St Pölten hosts a primary base of the Lower Austrian state sports school.

 Tennis

-Every year in the third week of May the ATP tournament takes place in St Pölten.
+Every year in the third week of May an ATP 250 tournament takes place in St Pölten.
 There are multiple local tennis stadiums, including the Arena im Aufeld, the tennis centre Allround, the tennis courts by the local ice sport association 1872, the courts in St. Georgen, the courts at the Ratzersdorfer Pond, the courts in the Lower Austrian state sports school and the courts of the leisure park Megafun.

 International relations

 Twin towns – Sister cities

 St Pölten is twinned with the following cities: